-'''

--- SUCCESS or errorIndication
+result = SUCCESS or errorIndication

-result =

-prepareResponseMessage(
+prepa areResponseMessage(

-IN messageProcessingModel -- specified by application
+IN messageProcessingModel specified by application

-IN securityModel -- specified by application
+IN securityModel specified by application

-IN securityName -- specified by application
+IN securityName specified by application

-IN securityLevel -- specified by application
+IN securityLevel specified by application

-IN contextEngineID -- specified by application
+IN contextEngineID specified by application

-IN contextName -- specified by application
+IN contextName specified by application

-IN pduVersion -- specified by application
+IN pduVersion specified by application

+IN PDU specified by application

+IN maxSizeResponseScopedPDU specified by application

+IN stateReference specified by application

--- specified by application
+IN statusInformation specified by application

-'''

-''' IN PDU -- specified by application IN maxSizeResponseScopedPDU -- specified by application IN stateReference -- specified by application IN statusInformation -- specified by application OUT destTransportDomain -- destination transport domain OUT destTransportAddress -- destination transport address OUT outgoingMessage -- the message to send OUT outgoingMessageLength -- the message length '''
+OUT destTransportDomain destination transport domain

+OUT destTransportAddress destination transport address

+OUT outgoingMessage the message to send

+OUT outgoingMessageLength the message length

+)

-- 3) If the result is an errorIndication, the errorIndication is returned to the calling application.
-No further processing is performed. - 4) If the result is success, the outgoing Message is sent over the transport specified by the transportDomain to the address specified by the transportAddress.
+3) If the result is an errorIndication, the errorIndication is returned to the calling application.
+No further processing is performed.

+4) If the result is success, the outgoingMessage is sent.
+The transport used to send the outgoingMessage is returned via destTransportDomain, and the address to which it was sent is returned via destTransportAddress.